EPCCed/APT-CPP/lectures/templates/README.md

 ---
 # Templates and the One Definition Rule

-So we said earlier that everything used had to be defined exactly once.
+So I said earlier that everything used had to be defined exactly once.

 This has two exceptions: